See site map Here.

 How many shifts do I need to do?

-We request that each volunteer commits to a minimum of 2 shifts per area for which they have registered, however, this is subject to change closer to the festival in order to fill specific roles.
+We request that each volunteer commits to a minimum of 2 shifts, however, this is subject to change closer to the festival in order to fill specific roles.

 Am I expected to show up for all the shifts I sign up for?